swisschain/Lykke-HftApi-Docs/source/includes/_public-api.md

 ## Get all assets

-Get list of supporter asset with parameters.
+Get list of supported assets with parameters.

 ### HTTP Request